bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/react-component-guide.md

       <Clock />,  document.getElementById('root')
     );

-To implement this, we need to add “state” to the `Clock` component.
+To implement this, we need to add "state” to the `Clock` component.

 State is similar to props, but it is private and fully controlled by the component.